 The comment action doesn't actually do anything, it's just a placeholder for text that you can use to document your Reaction.

-It does have one special feature: if the first character is a "*", the comment text is written to the system log, which can be seen in the Logic Summary (Tools tab).
+It does have one special feature: if the first character is a "*", the comment text is written to the Notifications widget on the Status page.